 We will present some findings, and let you decide.

--The past three turbo kits, from various vendors, all had non-functioning, knock off, no name blow off valves.
+-The past three turbo kits, from various vendors that were brought for installation at VAC all had non-functioning, stuck, knock off or otherwise unsafe blow off valves.
 These are pirated designs, sharing the cosmetics of the name brands only.
 They caused huge amounts of turbo-destroying compressor surge that went away when we replaced them with a quality, name brand BOV.
 They either stuck, chattered or simply leaked.